hkelly93/SmartKitchen/README.md

 # Progress (Week 4/18)

+* Harrison Kelly
+    * Fixed bug where the scanner health was actually a different health.

 * Brian Day
     * installed raspberry pi in final case
     * MAJOR rewrite of scanner code